16 Best Drinks For Leaky Gut – Plus My Drinks Pyramid

 And if you experiment and rotate through all the variations, you’ll keep things exciting.

 Of course, when you really feel yourself reaching for an old favorite (eg Coca Cola), then feel free to substitute it with a coffee, wine or maybe even a borderline drink or two (eg a naturally flavored, sugar-free soda).

 Your L-Glutamine & bone broth drinking buddy

-P.S. if you want to use the exact same pure, unflavored L-Glutamine powder I enjoy – you can get it here on Amazon.
+P.S. if you want to use the exact same pure, unflavored L-Glutamine powder I enjoy – you can get it here.